GlenDorner221358/idkwhattomaketoeat-ly/README.md

 For development and testing, the latest version of React-native is required, which is available here: [React-Native](https://reactnative.dev/).
 You will also have to download expo GO on your mobile device from its respective app store to run the app: [.expoGO](https://expo.dev/go).

 This application utilizes api keys from 3 different services, as such you will have to create your own .env file and include 3 api keys from google firebase, openAi and google cloud vision in your own .env file.
-This application also utilizes react-native-dotenv to import these api keys as consts from the env file, here is an example:
+This application utilizes react-native-dotenv to import these api keys as consts from the env file, here is an example:
 REACT_NATIVE_FIREBASE_API_KEY="your api key here"

 You will also need to create your own firebase project with authentication and a firestore database and link it in a firebase.js file.